WICG/attribution-reporting-api/README.md

 ```
 dictionary AttributionSourceParams {
-  required DOMString attributionSourceData;
+  required DOMString attributionSourceEventId;
   required USVString attributeOn;
   optional USVString attributionReportTo;
   optional unsigned long attributionExpiry;
 }
 ```

-At the time window.open() is invoked, if the associated window has a [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), an attribution source will be created and handled following [Handling an attribution source](#handling-an-attribution-source).
+At the time window.open() is invoked, if the associated window has a [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), an attribution source event will be created and handled following [Handling an attribution source event](#handling-an-attribution-source-event).

-### Handling an attribution source
+### Handling an attribution source event

-An attribution source will be logged to storage if the resulting document being navigated to ends up sharing the an eTLD+1 with the `attributeon` attribute of the attribution source.
-Concretely, this logs <`attributionsourcedata`, `attributeon`, `attributionreportto`, `attributionexpiry`> to a new browser storage area.
+An attribution source event will be logged to storage if the resulting document being navigated to ends up sharing the an eTLD+1 with the `attributeon` origin.
+Concretely, this logs <`attributionsourceeventid`, `attributeon`, `attributionreportto`, `attributionexpiry`> to a new browser storage area.

-When an attribution source is logged for <`attributionreportto`, `attributeon`>, existing sources matching this pair will be looked up in storage.
+When a source is logged for <`attributionreportto`, `attributeon`>, existing sources matching this pair will be looked up in storage.
 If the matching sources have been triggered at least once (i.e. have scheduled a report), they will be removed from